Zangilan District: History

 Zangilan district was famed under the name of Grakhmu castle located there in the medieval centuries.

 Only Achanan volost and the western part was included in the Kapan district of Armenia, but the eastern and more favourable territories were included in the Azerbaijan SSR while determining borders of the Soviet Republics.
-In 1930, administrative district of Zangilan was created there.
+In 1930, the administrative district of Zangilan was created there.

 On October 29, 1993, the district came under the occupation of the Nagorno-Karabakh Defence Army during the First Nagorno-Karabakh War.

 There are historical monuments in the territory of the district: a circular tower in Khadijally village, an octagonal mausoleum of Yahya ibn Muhammad al-Haj (1304–1305) in Məmmədbəyli village.

 On 20 October 2020, the President of Azerbaijan, Ilham Aliyev, announced that Azerbaijani military forces recaptured some settlements in Zangilan district, namely, Havali, Zarnali, Mammadbayli, Hakari, Sharifan, Mughanli villages, as well as Zangilan city itself.
 On October 21, 2020, it was announced that Minjivan settlement and 12 more villages of Zangilan district have been recaptured.
 Azerbaijani authorities announced the capture of 13 more villages and Aghband settlement of Zangilan district on October 22, 2020.
 The recapture of Aghband settlement was highlighted for the reason that full control over the state border between Azerbaijan and Iran was established after the recapture.

 On 19 July 2022, the first residents returned to Ağalı village after 29 years.
-The village has a school, post office, health centre, bank, market and cafe.
+The village has a school, post office, health centre, bank, market and café.
 It is expected that 1300 people will live in the village.

 Demographics

-On 1 Jan.
-1979, the population was 28,400, counting 83 settlements.
-6 of these settlements were Kurdish.
+On 1 January 1979, the population was 28,400, counting 83 settlements.

-According to other source, 29,377 people lived in 1979 in the district.
+According to other sources, 29,377 people lived in 1979 in the district.
 Ethnic composition of the 29,377 people: